XarisA/nethack/README.md

 GetInfo is a python tool that gathers information about a specific host.

 dnspython must be installed in order to use this tool.
-You can install it with the following command
+You can install it with the following command.

 ```shell
 pip install dnspython
 ```

+Example:
+---

 ![GetInfo](https://user-images.githubusercontent.com/3985557/99881117-54e80700-2c20-11eb-957a-404c4232b0be.png)